mlflow/mlflow/docs/source/gateway/index.rst

 The following guide will assist you in getting up and running, using a 3-route configuration to OpenAI services for chat, completions, and embeddings.

-Step 1: Install the MLflow AI Gateway
+Step 1: Install the MLflow AI Gateway client
 ---------------------------------------------
-First, you need to install the MLflow AI Gateway.
+First, you need to install the MLflow AI Gateway Python client.
 You can do this using ``%pip`` in your Databricks notebook as follows:

 Installing from PyPI
 ~~~~~~~~~~~~~~~~~~~~